NecklaceTeam/necklace/README.md

     return;
 end
 ```
-You can find more examples in `examples/`
+You can find more examples in `examples/` and more detailed documentation in `documentation/docs.pdf`

 ## Installation guide
 ### Requirements